telerik/teststudio-docs/docs/features/scheduling-test-runs/view-execution-status.md

 ---
 # View Execution Status

-The Execution Status view allows you to verify the state of the current project and whether it is connected to a configured Scheduling setup, or is running locally.
-The view provides additional details for the available Execution machines.
+The Execution Status view allows you to verify the state of the current project and whether it is connected to a <a href="/features/scheduling-test-runs/multiple-machines-scheduling-setup/create-scheduling-server#configure-the-test-studio-scheduling-service" target="_blank">configured Scheduling setup</a>, or is running locally.
+For remotely connected projects, you can find additional details for <a href="#remotely-connected-project">the Test Studio services state</a> and the <a href="#list-of-execution-servers">currently registered Execution machines</a>.

 ## Execution Status View Window